 In the depths of the Great Depression, a group of German immigrants in Salt Lake City formed the Utah German American Federal Credit Union, with 23 shares and deposits of $115.
 The anti-German sentiment that gripped the country during WWI still lingered in 1935.
 The Credit Union was formed because these German immigrants “were having a difficult time finding anyone to help them with the loans they needed to bring their families to America.”

 Two years after its founding, the Credit Union changed its name to the Utah C.V.
 Federal Credit Union.
 The “C.V.” was for Chemnitzer (a city in the eastern part of Germany) Vereinigung (German for unification).
 The updated name further underscored the founders’ commitment to fellowship and community.

-The Utah First rebrand occurred in 1996, as the Credit Union began to expand its field of membership.
-Utah First Credit Union is currently Utah’s tenth largest credit union, with nearly 21,000 members and assets in excess of $332 million.
+The Utah First rebrand occurred in 1996, as the FOM began to expand.
+Utah First Credit Union is currently Utah’s ninth largest credit union, with nearly 35,000 members and assets in excess of $764 million.